 The Isle of Islay is part of the Southern Hebrides and is inhabited by approx. 3200 people.
-Islay is famous for its eight whisky distilleries.
+Islay is famous for its nine whisky distilleries, and that number is growing.
 The first written references come from St. Columba who set foot on Islay in 560ad close to Kilchiaran Bay on Islay’s Atlantic west coast.
 The historical significance of Islay cannot be over emphasised.
 It is from Finlaggan, the cradle of the Clan Donald, that much of Argyll was ruled by the Lords of the Isles.
 Here, in the ancient burial ground is the grave of Robert the Bruce’s grand-daughter, and there is a seasonal visitors’ cottage on-site.

-For many visitors the famous distilleries on Islay are the first acquaintance with this hospitable and friendly island, and many of them find out that Islay is so much more than malt whisky and become returning visitors for many years.
-The Isle of Islay offers the visitor a peaceful and relaxing holiday with miles of beautiful beaches, impressive bays on Islay’s Atlantic west coast and stunning views.
+For many visitors the famous distilleries on Islay and the peaty Islay Whisky are the first acquaintance with this hospitable and friendly island, and many of them find out that Islay is so much more than malt whisky and become returning visitors for many years.
+The Isle of Islay offers visitors a peaceful and relaxing holiday with miles of beautiful beaches, impressive bays on Islay’s Atlantic west coast, stunning views and lovely villages.
 Pony Trekking, fresh and salt water angling, shooting and stalking are all available, while walking and cycling are ideal and practical ways to explore the island.
 Islay is also a birdwatching paradise with more than 100 species of birds and the thousands of migrating geese who visit Islay in the winter from the Arctic.
 Not without reason Islay is called “The Queen of the Hebrides”.
 Below the seas surrounding Islay lie many wrecks which provide interesting dives for the experienced diver.

-We start the tour at Port Ellen with it’s lovely picturesque white houses all around Leodeamus Bay.
+We start the tour at Port Ellen with it’s lovely picturesque white houses all around Leodamais Bay.
 Port Ellen is the second largest village on Islay and home to Port Ellen Maltings, several restaurants and shops.
-Opposite Kilnaughton Bay is the Oa peninsula, a remote and now deserted part of Islay where in early days 4000 people lived.
+Opposite Kilnaughton Bay is the Oa peninsula and American Monument, a remote and now deserted part of Islay where in early days 4000 people lived.
 Remains of old villages are the witnesses of these forgotten days.
 The Oa is a habitat of several rare species of birds and the Chough have their own protected are here.

 We now take a little detour and follow the coastal road to the southern Distilleries, where Laphroaig and the Friends of Laphroaig land are the first of the three famous distilleries.
 The second one, Lagavulin, is just one km away from Laphroaig and last but not least is the Ardbeg Distillery, home to the Old Kiln Cafe, a good place for lunch.
 The road passes Kildalton with it’s famous high cross and chapel, and ends just beyond Claggain Bay at Ardtalla.